alibinsarwar/material-dashboard/README.md

 ```
 ## Usage

-Once the package is installed and configured, you can access the Dashboard Kit views by navigating to `resources/views/admin` in your Laravel application.
+Once the package is installed and configured, you can access the Material Dashboard views by navigating to `resources/views/admin` in your Laravel application.

 The package provides pre-built controllers and routes for handling various admin functionalities.
 You have `admin.php` file in routes folder you can either use this file or define them in your `web.php`.
 You can customize and extend these controllers as per your requirements.